Reconstruction Algebras of Type D (I)

 Following the work of Bridgeland \cite{Bridgeland} and Van den Bergh \cite{VdB}, these ideas were pursued further in \cite{Wemyss_GL2} where the above statement on the level of quivers was proved for all complex rational surface singularities.
 Two proofs of this fact were given, one non-explicit proof for the general case and one explicit proof which only covers the quotient case.
 It is perhaps important to emphasize two points.
-Firstly, although it was shown that the number of relations for the quiver can also be obtained from the intersection theory, the relations themselves were not exhibited.
-Secondly, the non-explicit proof tells us nothing about the special CM modules (for example what they are) and very little about their structure.
+First, although it was shown that the number of relations for the quiver can also be obtained from the intersection theory, the relations themselves were not exhibited.
+Second, the non-explicit proof tells us nothing about the special CM modules (for example what they are) and very little about their structure.

-The motivation behind the above work, and indeed this paper, is the following general principle: \begin{principle} For any finite subgroup of $GL(2,\C{})$, given the dual graph of the minimal resolution of $\C{2}/ G$ (labelled with self intersection numbers) one can build a noncommutative algebra, the so called \emph{reconstruction algebra}, which coincides with the endomorphism ring of the special CM modules.
-Using this ring we may extract the commutative minimal resolution both non-explicitly and explicitly, and also describe its derived category. \end{principle}